This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Ever got the advice that you must live a frugal lifestyle to save money.
 Well, I have seen a lot of content on the internet that talks about weird ways to save money, like these

 Yes, these are some of the weird advice I have seen on the internet which is hilarious.
-Now, I am not saying that you should not save money but you need not be extremely frugal to save money.
+Now, I am not saying that you should not save money but you don’t need to be extremely frugal to save money.

 Saving money is essential and is the cornerstone of living a rich life.
 As saving allows us to invest and grow our money so we can afford things we want in the future (like downpayment for a home, wedding expenses, tuition for kids,etc.).